-Yearbook III - Honors
+LA-872-1 Yearbook III - Honors

-Prerequisite: Yearbook II
+Grades 11, 12 Prerequisite: Yearbook II 1 credit

 Students refine publication skills and assume major management responsibilities for the production of the yearbook.
 In addition, they assist in the orientation and training of less experienced staff.
 Some assignments may include tasks outside of class time.
 Level III students may expect to invest approximately 4 hours of out-of-class time each week.